 We recognise that there can be a huge amount of paperwork as a parent of a child with SEND.
-The SEND team in school, led by the SENDCo provides support to parents as required.
+The Inclusion team in school provides support to parents as required.
 This might be completing forms with parents, or signposting them to agencies who can help further.
 Information about parent support groups is shared with parents in a number of ways throughout the school year e.g. the school newsletter and www.gorseybank.org.uk